Gastric Dilatation and Gastric Rupture

 If the large-colon impaction fails to resolve with medical management, surgery can be performed.
 Generally, the impaction is approached via a ventral midline celiotomy, with the affected portion of the colon gently exteriorized and positioned on a sterile colon tray.
 An enterotomy then is made in the pelvic flexure and the contents of the colon removed.

 Surgery for treatment of cecal impactions requires general anesthesia, a ventral midline celiotomy, isolation of the cecum from the celiotomy site, and removal of the contents of the cecum via an enterotomy.
-Because impactions have recurred after simple evacuation, the cecum is bypassed with an ileocolostomy.
+Because impactions have recurred after simple evacuation, some surgeons prefer to bypass the cecum with an ileocolostomy.

 The prognosis associated with impactions involving the large colon is excellent, with a survival rate of >95%.
-In contrast, the survival rate associated with cecal impactions remains 50–55%, which may reflect the poor prognosis associated with cecal impactions that develop in hospitalized horses.
+The survival rate associated with cecal impactions is ~80% for those horses that can be treated medically and 60%–70% for those horses requiring surgical intervention.

 In some geographic areas, the offending material may be sand, especially if the amount of pasture grass is insufficient and the horses are fed on the ground.
 The sand accumulates in the right dorsal colon and transverse colon.
 Intermittent signs of abdominal pain may occur because of the weight of the sand in the intestine.
 More severe signs of pain occur when the impaction occludes the lumen of the transverse colon.
 Under such circumstances, the colon proximal to the obstruction distends with gas, and the horse may become extremely painful.
 It may not be possible to distinguish this condition from an intestinal displacement or volvulus.
 Sand also may be identified in the feces by mixing fecal material with water in a plastic rectal examination sleeve.